Forgot iTunes Backup Password

 If your backup is not shown, you can click “Select” to import the encrypted iTunes backup file manually from your computer.

 Note: “Unlock Status” shows the completion percentage of each backup, you can continue the last unlocking process on any unfinished one.

 4. Then, you need to select the type of attack and make detailed settings to improve recovery speed.

-You can choose from Brute-force, Mask, Dictionary and Smart four password attack ways, and make necessary settings about range options.
+You can choose from Dictionary Attack, Brute – Force with Mask Attack, and Brute – Force Attack three password attack ways, and make necessary settings about range options.

 5. At last, click “Start” button and the encrypted iTunes backup unlocker tool will begin to recover your forgotten iTunes backup password.

 Instantly, a new dialog would pop up and show you the recovered iTunes backup password.
 Now you can copy password to unlock encrypted iTunes backup for iPhone/iPad/iPod on Mac.

 iMyfone KeyGenius can unlock most iTunes backups and work on both Windows and Mac computers.
 The free version supports to unlock iTunes backup password no more than 3 characters.
 If your password contains more, please purchase to get the full version.

 3. Remove encryption on iTunes backup with PhoneRescue

 PhoneRescue for iOS is empowered with the ability to unlock your iPhone backup by encryption.
 And this function is totally free although it’s time-consuming as my testing.
 Whatever, it’s worthy to have a try for people who can’t remember encrypted iPhone backup password.